WE'RE HIRING. SIGN UP NOW TO BE NOTIFIED ABOUT OUR APPLICATION PROCESS.

 The Oral Interview

-Candidates who pass the Physical Agility Test are invited to participate in an oral interview with a panel of Chief Fire Officers.
+The oral interview involves a three member panel.
 This is the candidates opportunity to sell themselves.
-The oral interview panel is interested in any education or experience candidates may have, as well as reasons for seeking a career in the Fire Service and with specifically with PF&R. Following this interview, successful Firefighter Recruit (EMT-B/Paramedic) candidates will be placed on a hiring list.
+The oral interview panel is interested in any education or experience candidates may have, as well as reasons for seeking a career in the Fire Service and with specifically with PF&R. Following this interview, successful Firefighter (EMT/Paramedic) candidates will be placed on a hiring list.

 Background Check & Medical Examination

-Following the development of the hiring (eligible) list, offers of employment are then made to successful Firefighter Recruit (EMT-B/Paramedic) candidates with the condition that candidates pass an in-depth background check and comprehensive medical examination.
+Following the development of the hiring (eligible) list, offers of employment are then made to successful Firefighter (EMT/Paramedic) candidates with the condition that candidates pass an in-depth background check and comprehensive medical examination.
 The Chief of the Bureau has final authority to hire candidates.

 Additional Information & Questions